g3rr1c/g3rr1c.github.io/projects/wordgenerator.md

 <hr>

 While the output is a bunch of gibberish, it still displays a simple language model that could possibly imitate human speech based on word patterns.
 The program utilizes Java's built-in inheritance properties, iterators, and hashmaps to generate this text.
 My role in this project was to find a way to properly store the values of what word came after the other and to create a way for the model to generate text by choosing the next word randomly based on the percentage of words that followed it.
-I had accomplished this through

-Through this project, I learned how to implement Java interfaces, how to properly utilize the Java hierarchy, how to use iterators and their methods, as well as Hash Maps.
-This taught me a lot about how much more Java as a language can do compared to other languages by using a strict hierarchy system for organization.
+Through this project, I learned how to implement Java interfaces, how to properly utilize the Java hierarchy, how to use iterators and their methods, as well as how to use HashMaps.
+This taught me how much more Java as a language can do compared to other languages by using a strict hierarchy system for organization and object oriented programming.

 Git Repository: <a href="[https://github.com/jogarces/ics-313-text-game](https://github.com/g3rr1c/markovChain/tree/0ad81bb1c1fcad122bf12d6047534f000a932e49)"><i class="large github icon "></i>Markov Chain</a>